 - Using cultured coconut milk adds a dose of probiotics to the meal.
 However, if you aren’t using cultured coconut milk, then simply stir a whole can of coconut milk into the soup.

 - I’ve suggested cilantro and toasted pumpkin seeds as toppings in the recipe.
-However, I like to add fresh vegetables to a thick and creamy soup.
-Adding chopped red pepper, spring onions or tomatoes on top of the soup provides a nice contrasting flavour.
+However, there are lots of ways to dress up this soup.
+Adding chopped red pepper, spring onions or tomatoes on top of the soup provides a nice contrasting flavour to the rich thick soup.

-- If you don’t have an immersion blender then you will have to puree in batches in a blender.
+- If you don’t have an immersion blender (affiliate link) then you will have to puree the soup in batches in a blender.

-Keywords: Thai, gluten free, fall, winter, 1-pot meal,
+Keywords: Thai, Asian-inspired, gluten free, dairy free, egg free, nut free, fall, winter, 1-pot meal, 30 minutes or less, simple, affordable, Halloween, Thanksgiving